SESMG/SESMG/docs/index.rst

 ^^^^^

 - **label**: Unique designation of the bus.
 The following format is recommended: "ID_energy sector_bus".
+- **comment**: Space for an individual comment, e.g. to which measure this component belongs.
 - **active**: Specifies whether the bus shall be included to the model.
 0 = inactive, 1 = active.
 - **excess**: Specifies whether an sink is to be generated, which can decrease excess energy.
 0 = no excess sink will be generated; 1 = excess sink will be generated.
 - **shortage**: Specifies whether to generate a shortage source that can compensate energy deficits.
 0 = no shortage source will be generated; 1 = shortage source will be generated.